schultkr/DGE-CRED/README.md

 ## Scenario Simulation

 The model can be used to simulate different climate change scenarios.
-Therefore one first defines a Baseline scenario and climatechange scenarios.
+Therefore one first defines a Baseline scenario and various climate change scenarios.

 ![](pictures/SimulationGVA_example.jpg)